Michael O'Neill (footballer)

-O'Neill started his playing career in his native Northern Ireland with Coleraine, before playing for a number of clubs in England, Scotland and the United States, including Newcastle United, Dundee United, Hibernian, Wigan Athletic and Portland Timbers.
+O'Neill started his career with Coleraine, before playing for a number of clubs in England, Scotland and the United States.
+These included Newcastle United, Dundee United, Hibernian, Wigan Athletic and Portland Timbers.
 He was capped 31 times at international level by Northern Ireland, scoring four goals.

 His first managerial role was with Brechin City from 2006 to 2008.
 He then joined Shamrock Rovers, where he won two League of Ireland titles and the Setanta Cup.
-He became Northern Ireland manager in 2011 and, under his management, they qualified for their first ever European Champions finals in 2016.
-In November 2019, O'Neill was appointed manager at Stoke City.
-He lasted just under 3 years in the role before he was sacked in August 2022.
+He became Northern Ireland manager for the first time in 2011.
+Under his management, Northern Ireland qualified for their first European Championship finals, in 2016.
+In November 2019, O'Neill was appointed manager of Stoke City until his dismissal in August 2022.
+In December 2022, O'Neill became Northern Ireland manager for a second time.

 Early life

 O'Neill was born in Portadown, County Armagh, to parents Dessie and Patricia O'Neill.
-His father, Dessie played hurling for All Saints and Ulster whilst his brother Sean, was a track athlete who competed in the Men's 800 metres at the 1982 Commonwealth Games.
+His father, Dessie played hurling as a goalkeeper for All Saints, Antrim GAA, and Ulster whilst his brother Sean, was a track athlete who competed from Northern Ireland in the Men's 800 metres at the 1982 Commonwealth Games.

 Raised Catholic, he briefly attended Presentation Convent Primary School before the family moved to Ballymena, County Antrim.
 In Ballymena he attended All Saints Primary School and later St Louis Grammar School, where he won the Northern Ireland Schools FA Cup in 1980 against St Oliver Plunkett whose side included Jim Magilton.
-He was also a promising Gaelic games player, representing Antrim GAA minors, before concentrating on football.
-He played youth football for Ballymena team Star United for four years before joining intermediate club Chimney Corner as a 14-year-old.
+He was also a promising Gaelic Football player, representing Antrim GAA minors.
+He also played association football at youth level for Ballymena's Star United FC for four years before joining Chimney Corner as a 14-year-old.
 His manager Alec McKee didn't think it was right to try to integrate a 14/15-year-old into his first team and thought he should play for Coleraine's reserve side.